IlanArellano/ihaz/packages/react-ui-utils/README.md

 ## Advantages

-- Library 100% React Core made only.
+- Library 100% React Core made only, so it can be used for all React Projects, such a React Dom and React Native.
+- Free of any dependencies.
 - Provides common `Utilities` that resolve common `React` Project uses.
 - Easy user interface implementations.